 I try not to give too much information about cooking a turkey because what the students come up with on their own is usually hilarious, but for students that need support getting started, you can ask questions such as:

 After your students finish writing their instructions, have them publish on the downloadable recipe cards provided.
 Hang the recipe cards on a bulletin board for all to enjoy!

 In November of last year, I stumbled upon the book Milly and the Macy's Parade by Shana Corey—and my students just adored it.

 It was a great book to use before the Thanksgiving holiday and it was the perfect text to review “comprehension reading strategies” with my students.

 Reading comprehension strategies help students stay engaged and think about what they are reading.
 Utilizing reading strategies requires students to stay active while reading a passage, which can lead to comprehending a text on a deeper level.

-Download my Milly and the Macy's Parade guide for reviewing comprehension reading strategies.
+When you download the Fall-Inspired Reading Activity Kit you'll get the Milly and the Macy's Parade Guide for reviewing comprehension reading strategies.
 This guide provides book pages and teaching points to engage students in a discussion about the text!
-I've done the work for you!

 To read an overview about comprehension reading strategies, read the full article!